astrogoat/profound/README.md

 ## Releasing a new version

 Use the included GitHub action to create a new release.
-Go to https://github.com/astrogoat/skeleton/actions/workflows/release.yml click the "Run workflow" dropdown, select your version level bump, and click the "Run workflow" button. or run `gh workflow run release.yml` from your skeleton directory if you have the GitHub CLI installed locally.
+Go to https://github.com/astrogoat/profound/actions/workflows/release.yml click the "Run workflow" dropdown, select your version level bump, and click the "Run workflow" button. or run `gh workflow run release.yml` from your profound directory if you have the GitHub CLI installed locally.

 **Important**: Make sure that the Miles Bot user is included in the list of users who can bypass required pull request requirement
 Your repo -> Settings -> Branches -> Main (edit) -> "Allow specified actors to bypass required pull requests"